clbattthcmut/blog.bkisc.com/content/blog/hoangDayNe/intigrity-monthly-0923/index.md

 {{< blog_list_tags >}}
 {{< toc >}}

 Hi all, first time doing a writeup here 😉.
 This will be the [Intigriti September 2023 challenge](https://challenge-0923.intigriti.io/) created by {{<hl>}}@sgrum0x{{</hl>}}.
 I wrote this writeup not just for experienced players but also for newbies.
-In short, this challenge can be solved by using parentheses for whitespaces filter and get a column without using it's name.
+In short, this challenge can be solved by using parentheses for whitespaces filter and get a column without using its name.

 ![](bypass_meme.jpg)